Tonghe-Zhang/flow-mnist/README.md

 # Flow

-Minimal repository to reproduced shortcut flow-matching models on MNIST dataset.
+Minimal repository to reproduce shortcut flow-matching models on MNIST dataset.
 Proof-of-concept for senior thesis on using shortuct flow-matching models to train robot policies.